Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 - `classVar` - The name of the class; Example: `ClientPrefs`, `Conductor`, `CoolUtil`, etc.
 - `variable` - The variable inside the Playstate or object to be used.
-- `allowMaps` - An optional parameter, Whether to allow the get the value of maps or not, which is basically a haxe dictionary just to let you know; Defualt value `false`.
+- `allowMaps` - An optional parameter, Whether to allow the get the value of maps or not, which is basically a haxe dictionary just to let you know; Default value: `false`.

 ### getPropertyFromGroup(obj:String, index:Int, variable:Dynamic, ?allowMaps:Bool = false)
 Gets one of PlayState's current <ins>member property variable inside of an array/group</ins> current value.